Omega-3 & Omega-6: Why the Ratio Matters

 Why the Ratio Matters

-A ratio of 2:1 to 4:1 (omega-6 to omega-3) is considered optimal in the research literature (Simopoulos, 2002).
+A ratio of 2:1 to 4:1 (omega-6 to omega-3) is discussed in the research literature as balanced (Simopoulos, 2002).

 Omega-3: The Three Key Forms

-| Form | Found in | Function |
+| Form | Found in | Note |

 |---|---|---|